-Autonomous robots can act on their own, independent of any controller.
-The basic idea is to program the robot to respond a certain way to outside stimuli.
+Autonomous robots act on their own.
+Humans program the robot to respond to outside stimuli.
 The very simple bump-and-go robot is a good illustration of how this works.

-Simpler mobile robots use infrared or ultrasound sensors to see obstacles.
+Mobile robots often use infrared or ultrasound sensors to see obstacles.
 These sensors work the same way as animal echolocation: The robot sends out a sound signal or a beam of infrared light and detects the signal's reflection.
 The robot locates the distance to obstacles based on how long it takes the signal to bounce back.
 More sophisticated robots may be equipped with Light Detection and Ranging (lidar) equipment, which uses light rather than sound to help the robot determine its position within its environment.

-More advanced robots use stereo vision to see the world around them.
+Some robots use stereo vision to see the world around them.
 Two cameras give these robots depth perception, and image-recognition software gives them the ability to locate and classify various objects.
 Robots might also use microphones and smell sensors to analyze the world around them.
 Boston Dynamics' Spot dog-like robot is equipped with a 360-degree panoramic camera, but the company also offers pan-tilt-zoom and infrared radiometric cameras.
 This enabled the U.S. Marines to test the robot's ability to look around corners to find enemies before venturing out into the open.

-More advanced robots can analyze and adapt to unfamiliar environments, even to areas with rough terrain.
+More advanced robots analyze and adapt to unfamiliar environments, even to areas with rough terrain.
 These robots may associate certain terrain patterns with certain actions.
 A rover robot, for example, might construct a map of the land in front of it based on its visual sensors.
 If the map shows a very bumpy terrain pattern, the robot knows to travel another way.
-This sort of system is very useful for exploratory robots that operate on other planets (check out JPL Robotics to learn more).
+NASA's Perseverance rover is an example.